/* * external links open in new window */

 Do eSIMs support personal hotspots?

 I’ve had great success using my personal hotspot with both country-specific and regional Airalo eSIMs in Asia recently in Japan, Korea and Southeast Asia.
 Airalo says it’s available if the carrier supports it, so it’s hard to say if it will work every time, but it’s always worked for me.
+(I still travel with my old iPhone 13 Pro in remote areas as a backup in case I need to buy a physical SIM to hotspot!)

 Are eSIMs safe?
 Are there privacy concerns with eSIMs?

-eSIM providers require you to use their app to activate and use the service, which means you can be tracked.
+eSIM are as safe any doing anything on the internet. eSIM providers require you to use their app to activate and use the service, which means you can be tracked.
 Apple users should turn on the “ask app not to track” setting to avoid this.
 I’m sure Android devices have a similar setting.
 In some ways, eSIMs are safer.

-What is the best eSIM card?
+What is the best eSIM card for international travel?

 What I do for phone data when I travel long-term